-Incorporated by a charter granted on August 23, 1875, Nicholson is a borough in Pennsylvania’s rural Wyoming County that, according to U.S. Census data, had a population of 767 in 2010.
+Incorporated by a charter granted on August 23, 1875, Nicholson is a borough in Pennsylvania’s rural Wyoming County that, according to U.S. Census data, had an estimated population of 716 in 2018.
 Just five years after being incorporated, there were 586 residents in Nicholson, according to the 1880 U.S. Census.
-Click here for a chart showing Nicholson’s population since 1880.

 In 1842, Wyoming County was created from part of Luzerne County.

 In 1849, the Liggett’s Gap Railroad began surveying for a railroad line from Scranton, PA to Great Bend, PA with construction beginning in May 1850.
 Construction on the first, and largest, railroad station on the line in Nicholson began at that time and was used to board transient workers along the line before being used as a station.
 As mentioned above, this railroad depot still exists today.
 Building a rail line in Nicholson forever changed the small community.

 Liggett’s Gap Railroad would later become the Lackawanna and Western Railroad in 1851 and then the Delaware, Lackawanna and Western Railroad (D.L.&W.) on March 11, 1853.
 On March 15, 1876, the D.L.&W. converted all of its tracks from 6-foot gauge to standard gauge.
 The line was originally 6-foot gauge because of the D.L.&W.’s predecessor, Liggett’s Gap Railroad, connection with the Erie Railroad at Great Bend.